cjddmut/Unity-2D-Platformer-Controller/README.md

 **Static Environment Layer Mask** - This tells the motor what layer collisions to consider the environment (to determine if on the ground, wall, or corner).
 These are environments that shouldn't be able to move into the player.

-**Moving Platform Layer Mask** - What layer contains moving platforms.
-The motor uses this knowledge to grab a MovingPlatformMotor2D component from the platforms.
-This requires that 'Raycasts Start in Colliders' is true in the Physics 2D settings.
-If there aren't any moving platforms then make sure this value is 'Nothing' (or 0).
-The motor will be more efficient.

 **Environment Check Distance** - This is how far out the motor will check for the environment.

 **Minimum Distance From Env** - This is the minimum separation between the motor and surrounding environnment.
 This is used to prevent catching matching edges of box colliders (or tiles).
 Half distance of the Environment Check Distance is probably pretty good.